Swan maiden: India and South Asia

-In a tale from the Karbi people, Harata Kunwar, the youngest of seven brothers, flees for his life from home, after his brothers and father threaten to take his life, and takes refuge with an old lady.
-After doing his chores, he plans to take a bath in the river, but was told not to go upstream.
+In a tale from the Karbi people, Harata Kunwar, the youngest of seven brothers flees for his life from home after his brothers and father threaten to kill him and takes refuge with an old lady.
+After doing his chores, he plans to take a bath in the river, but is told not to go upstream.
 He does so and sees the six daughters of the King of the Great Palace descending from the heavens and undressing to bathe and frolic in the water.
 (Note: Its collectors supposed this story originated from an Indian source, since the hero's name reminded them of Sarat-Kumar.)

-Author Mark Thornhill published a tale titled The Perfumer's Daughter and sourced from India.
+Author Mark Thornhill published a tale titled The Perfumer's Daughter, set in India.
 In this tale, the prince's wife asks for her ring and flies off to unknown parts.
 Burdened with grief, the prince wanders the world until he finds an old ascetic master.
 The ascetic tells the prince that, on the full moon night, his wife and her handmaidens will descend from the heavens to bathe in the lake, and the youth must acquire his wife's shawl.

 The Indian folktale collection Kathasaritsagara contains at least two similar tales involving Apsaras: the tale of Marubhúti who, instructed by a hermit, steals the clothing of one of some heavenly nymphs who came to bathe in the river, and the hermit becomes the mortal husband of the Vidyadhara.
 In a second story, deity Bhairava commands Thinthákarála to steal the garments of the Apsaras that were bathing in "the holy pool of Mahákála".
 After the deed is done, the Apsaras protest and beg for their garments to be returned, but the youth sets a condition: he will return them in exchange for the youngest Apsara, Kalávatí, daughter of Alambushá, to become his wife.

-In another Indian tale, The Wood-seller and the Seven Fairies, the wood-seller takes a moment to rest in the forest, and soon sees seven fairies bathing a well.
-He soon steals their garments and asks for their help in order to impress a visiting queen he wishes to marry.
+In another Indian tale, The Wood-seller and the Seven Fairies, the wood-seller takes a moment to rest in the forest, and soon sees seven fairies bathing at a well.
+He soon steals their garments and asks for their help to impress a visiting queen he wishes to marry.